wdawson/okta.github.io/_source/_docs/api/resources/authn.md

 factorType  | Recovery factor to use for primary authentication                                                                | Body       | `EMAIL` or `SMS`                  | FALSE    |            |
 relayState  | Optional state value that is persisted for the lifetime of the recovery transaction                              | Body       | String                            | FALSE    |  2048      |

-> A valid `factoryType` is required for requests without an API token with admin privileges.
+> A valid `factoryType` is required for requests without an API token with administrator privileges.
 (See [Unlock Account with Trusted Application](#unlock-account-with-trusted-application))

 ##### Response Parameter Public Application for Unlock Account
 {:.api .api-response .api-response-params}